api-platform/docs/client-generator/custom.md

 Client Generator makes use of the [Handlebars](https://handlebarsjs.com/) template engine.
 You can use any programming language or file type.
 Your generator can also pass data to your templates in any shape you want.

+In this example, we'll create a simple [Rust](https://www.rust-lang.org) file defining a new `struct` and creating some instances of this `struct`.

 ### Generator

 ```js